 The visual language of the Internet is constantly evolving and, much like spoken language, visual language has nuances, shorthand and a shifting lexicon.
 It contains a multitude of trends that are always influencing the way we present our websites, blogs, and posts in any given year.
-Visual trends are always fluctuating but they have hold some real power when used correctly.
+Visual trends are always fluctuating but they hold some real power when used correctly in time.
 Here are the biggest visual and graphic design trends to look out for in 2020.

 Graphic Design For AR and VR Taking Off